“Eating is inescapably an agricultural act. How we eat determines, to a considerable extent, how the world is used.”

-This is the age of industrial denaturation of food.
+This is the age of industrial denaturation of foodstuffs.

-We wanted to eat clean and healthy.
-So we moved to rural highlands.
-To Farm Fort Sudkův Důl near Tábor, Czech Republic.
+We wanted to eat clean.
+So we moved to Bohemian Highlands.
+To Stronghold Sudkův Důl Farm.
 To grow, raise, forage, ferment.
 To build our pocket of the contemporary pre-industrial.
-With plenty of healthy, clean, unfuckedwith foods and beverages for our family and friends on their frequent visits.
+With plenty of clean, nutritious, healthy foods.
+And beverages.
+For our family and friends on their frequent visits.

 We planted trees and shrubs, established vegetable beds, raised bees, sheep, geese, ducks, chickens, carp and trout.